data-edwin/DrinkoAnalysis-Excel/README.md

 - First we populated the newly created current year field on our data with fixed reference from the current period of the report sheet.
 By fixing the reference, only the particular current period selected will be reflected in our data, and the dashbaord accordingly.

 - Next we populated the newly created LTM and YTD fields of our data.
-Using the IF-AND function, referencing the EOMONTH function of our current period, we obtained data to reflect the last twelve months and year to date of any selected period.
+Using the ```IF-AND``` function, referencing the ```EOMONTH``` function of our current period, we obtained data to reflect the last twelve months and year to date of any selected period.

 - Then we modified our pivot table to include client type and size

-5. I created a new sheet named tables where I will calculate a few key values that will then be transformed into KPIs.
+5. I created a new sheet named 'tables' where I will calculate a few key values that will then be transformed into KPIs.

 - I created month, year and selected dates field to reflect any given period of YTD and LTM months and populated them with functions to reflect any given reference period selected.